EKG-Reading Kardia Band Is First Apple Watch Accessory To Get FDA Clearance

 A first version of the Kardia Band was released in Europe last year, but AliveCor was still wading through an intense approval process with the FDA in the U.S. The product the FDA approved is quite different than the first version of the Kardia Band released in Europe, Gundotra points out.
 The real-time EKG waveforms are new–made possible by a change in the Watch Apple made at the request of AliveCor.

 Then there’s the AI.
 The new version includes something called SmartRhythm, a set of machine learning algorithms that run on the Apple Watch and use real-time and historical activity and sensor data to predict an acceptable heart rate range for the user throughout the day.
-If the user’s heart rate goes outside that range, the AliveCor app running on the watch suggests that the user take an EKG reading.
+If the user’s heart rate goes outside that range a number of times or for long periods of time, the AliveCor app running on the watch suggests that the user take an EKG reading.

-Gundotra told me the AI is drawing correlations between known abnormal EKG readings and abnormal heart rate patterns.
-AliveCor’s computer scientists used data from the EKGs of both sick and well people to train the AI, but going forward it will get smarter and smarter by learning from the EKG and heart rate data of real users.
+That prompting function is important to doctors taking care of heart patients at risk of atrial fibrillation, Scripps cardiologist Dr. Eric Topol told me.

+“A lot of my patients already use the credit card sensor (AliveCor’s earlier smartphone-connected Kardia Mobile EKG reader), but they don’t know when to take an EKG; so they just do it when they feel light-headed or dizzy,” says Topol, who helped test the Kardia Band.
+The problem is, atrial fibrillation can happen with no physical symptoms at all.
+So the Kardia app looks at the Apple Watch’s heart rate data for clues that atrial fibrillation could be occurring.
+If it finds them it advises the user to do an EKG.

 Gundotra said it took time for him and his company to learn how to work with the FDA.
 Seeking approval for a digital health product is an expensive and time-consuming process that often seems foreign and off-putting to Silicon Valley companies.
 Gundotra, an ex-Google executive who oversaw the development of Google Photos and Google+, says it took some time for he and his team to adapt to the agency’s methodical, evidence-based way of doing things.

-Note: Correction: An earlier version of this story said Vic Gundotra is the founder of AliveCor.
-Actually, the company was founded by Dr. David Albert.
-Gundotra is the CEO.